Pasek108/TOP-Basic-Ruby-Projects/README.md

 ## Features
 ### Project requirements
 - Caesar Cipher:
-  - ✅ Accept a string and a shift value as input
-  - ✅ Apply a Caesar cipher with a right shift
+  - ✅ Implement `caesar_cipher(text, shift)` to return the modified string using a right shift
   - ✅ Maintain original letter casing (uppercase/lowercase)
   - ✅ Preserve non-alphabetic characters (e.g., punctuation, spaces)
   - ✅ Wrap from Z to A correctly
 - Sub Strings:
-  - ✅ Accept a string and an array of dictionary words as input
-  - ✅ Return a hash with matching substrings (case-insensitive) and their counts
+  - ✅ Implement `substrings(text, dictionary)` to return a hash with matching substrings and their counts
+  - ✅ Each substring is case-insensitive
   - ✅ Support multiple-word input strings
   - ✅ Ignore punctuation and match substrings within words
 - Stock Picker:
-  - ✅ Accept an array of stock prices (each element represents a day)
-  - ✅ Return the best pair of days to buy and sell for maximum profit
+  - ✅ Implement `stock_picker(stock_prices)` to return the best days to buy and sell for maximum profit
   - ✅ Ensure the buy day comes before the sell day
   - ✅ Handle edge cases like lowest price on the last day or highest on the first
 - Bubble Sort:
-  - ✅ Accept an array of numbers as input
+  - ✅ Implement `bubble_sort(array)` to return a sorted array
-  - ✅ Return a sorted array using the bubble sort algorithm (no built-in sort)
+  - ✅ Avoid using built-in sort methods; use the bubble sort algorithm
 - Recursion:
   - ✅ Implement `fibs(n)` to generate the first `n` Fibonacci numbers using iteration
   - ✅ Implement `fibs_rec(n)` to generate the first `n` Fibonacci numbers using recursion